QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 - Deactivation will increase the deactivation count and free up an activation slot so that the license can be activated again on this or another machine.

-Executing QUBO++ with license key.
+Executing QUBO++ with a license key

 - For Anonymous Trial, there is no license key to set.